GauravGajbhiye/SCAMET_RSIC/README.md

 # SCAMET_RSIC
 This is tensorflow 2.2 based SCAMET framework for remote sensing image captioning.
-This is implementation of Spatial-Channel Attention based Memory-guided Transformer approach.
+This is official implementation of Spatial-Channel Attention based Memory-guided Transformer (SCAMET) approach.
-Currently data extraction and preprocessing is provided in the repository.
-The complete source code will be uploaded soon.
+Store remote sensing images for three datasets (Sydney captions, UCM captions and RSICD) from "https://github.com/201528014227051/RSICD_optimal".